ConfettiFX/The-Forge/README.md

 - Multi-threaded command buffer generation

 Future plans are
-- Unified shader generation -> check out an alpha version of the [Confetti Shader Translator](http://confettishadertranslator.azurewebsites.net)
+- Unified shader generation -> check out an alpha version of the [Confetti Shader Translator](http://confettishadertranslator.azurewebsites.net).
+This shader translator is build with the purpose of supporting a higher-level shading language, which we call super HLSL or short sHLSL

 The intended usage of The Forge is to enable developers to quickly build their own game engines.
 The Forge can provide the rendering layer for custom next-gen game engines.